Circumcision and law: Germany

-The German Association of Pediatricians (BVKJ) finds no medical reason for non-therapeutic circumcision and that the AAP (2012) recommendation scientifically unsustainable, and that boys should have the same constitutional legal right to physical integrity as girls:
+The German Association of Pediatricians (BVKJ) finds no medical reason for non-therapeutic circumcision and stated that the AAP (2012) recommendation was scientifically unsustainable, and that boys should have the same constitutional legal right to physical integrity as girls:

 From a medical point of view, there is no reason to remove the intact foreskin of underage and non-consenting boys. ...
 The tip of the foreskin is richly supplied with blood by important vascular structures.
 The foreskin serves as a connecting channel for numerous important veins.
 Circumcision can contribute to erectile dysfunction by destroying these blood lines.
 Their removal can, as the accounts of many sufferers show, lead to considerable restrictions on the sexual experience and mental stress.
 The frequently cited AAP opinion (DOI: 10.1542 / peds.2012-1989 Pediatrics "originally published online 27 Aug.
 2012) contradicts earlier statements by the same organization without being able to invoke new research findings.
 This AAP opinion is now considered scientifically unsustainable by almost all other pediatric societies and associations in the world. ...
 The WHO recommendation on prophylactic circumcision also applies only to sexually mature sexually active men in low-hygiene countries and cannot be used as a basis for the prophylactic circumcision underage boys. ...
 Worldwide, no medical professional society, not even the AAP, sees such a significant advantage in the general circumcision of young boys that it generally recommends them. ...
 Religious regulations must not influence doctors in their care for their patients - and underage children deserve our very special care here.
 According to our sense of justice, boys have the same constitutional legal right to physical integrity as girls; they must not be disadvantaged because of their gender (Article 3 of the Basic Law).
 Parental rights and religious freedom end where the physical integrity of a child who is under the age of consent is not affected (Article 2 of the Basic Law) without a clear medical indication.